William S. Burroughs: Harvard University

 His parents, upon his graduation, had decided to give him a monthly allowance of $200 out of their earnings from Cobblestone Gardens, a substantial sum in those days.
 It was enough to keep him going, and indeed it guaranteed his survival for the next twenty-five years, arriving with welcome regularity.
 The allowance was a ticket to freedom; it allowed him to live where he wanted to and to forgo employment.

-Burroughs' parents sold the rights to his grandfather's invention and had no share in the Burroughs Corporation.
+Burroughs's parents sold the rights to his grandfather's invention and had no share in the Burroughs Corporation.
 Shortly before the 1929 stock market crash, they sold their stock for $200,000 (equivalent to approximately $ in today's funds).

-Europe
+Europe and First Marriage

 After Burroughs graduated from Harvard, his formal education ended, except for brief flirtations with graduate study of anthropology at Columbia and medicine in Vienna, Austria.
-He traveled to Europe and became involved in Austrian and Hungarian Weimar-era LGBT culture; he picked up young men in steam baths in Vienna and moved in a circle of exiles, homosexuals, and runaways.
-There, he met Ilse Klapper, born Herzfeld (1900–1982), a Jewish woman fleeing the country's Nazi government.
+He traveled to Europe and became involved in Austrian and Hungarian Weimar-era gay culture; he picked up young men in steam baths in Vienna and moved in a circle of exiles, homosexuals, and runaways.
+There, he met Ilse Klapper, born Herzfeld (1900–1982), a German Jewish woman fleeing her country's Nazi government.
 The two were never romantically involved, but Burroughs married her, in Croatia, against the wishes of his parents, to allow her to gain a visa to the United States.
 She made her way to New York City, and eventually divorced Burroughs, although they remained friends for many years.

 After returning to the United States, he held a string of uninteresting jobs.
 In 1939, his mental health became a concern for his parents, especially after he deliberately severed the last joint of his left little finger at the knuckle to impress a man with whom he was infatuated.
-This event made its way into his early fiction as the short story "The Finger."
+This event made its way into his early fiction as the novella "The Finger".